 Students will examine employability skills desired by Canadian employers and learn how skills developed in the classroom are transferable to a wide variety of careers.

 Select a course below to see full descriptions. (#) Indicates amount of credits per course.

 **This course takes place at Brighton College, Burnaby campus**

 This full-time course (16 hours per week) teaches the tools students need to be successful in post-secondary education.
 Topics include: goal setting, time management, studying, note-taking, reading, writing, and oral communication.

 Students who are suspended from the College due to academic performance (low GPA) may be reinstated on successful completion of UPRE 099.

-To be eligible to enrol in UPRE 099, a student must be on academic suspension from Alexander College due to low GPA. (i.e. Students who are not on academic suspension or who are suspended for misconduct, are not eligible to enrol in UPRE 099)
+To be eligible to enrol in UPRE 099, a student must be on academic suspension from Alexander College due to low GPA or suspended for Academic or Behavioural Misconduct (i.e. Students who are not on academic suspension are not eligible to enrol in UPRE 099)

 Bethany Koepke (Instructor) has an MA in English (Simon Fraser) and an MEd in Language and Diversity (Calgary).